KerliS9/KerliS9/README.md

-### Hi there 👋, I'm Kerli, at the moment i'm changing my career from logistic to tecnology.
-Completly focus to improve my knowledge.
+### Hi there 👋, I'm Kerli, at the moment i'm changing my career from logistics to tecnology.

-- 🔭 I’m currently student of Trybe, on class XP.
+- 🔭 I’m currently a student of Trybe, on class XP.
 At the moment  we're learning tecnologies that are used on back-end.
--
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I like board games, and watch tv shows that have a sense of humor, like Modern family, The Amazing World of Gumball.
+- ⚡ Fun fact: I like board games, and watch tv shows that have some sense of humor, like Modern family, The Amazing World of Gumball.

 <div style="display: inline_block">